-SF6 shall enforce access control based on the FireWall rules as defined in the ACSF_Policy (not shown in ST-Lite document).
+SF6 shall enforce access control based on the FireWall rules as defined in the ACSF_Policy (Not disclosed in ST-Lite).

-Memory protection
+M6.1 Memory protection

-- The FireWall defines five modes to execute embedded software: - Supervisor - Non-supervisor - The different modes provide restricted access priveleges to the meories, and to the MCU perhiperal registers. - If a protected address is accessed by the non-supervisor software, a security interrupt is invoked.
+- The FireWall defines user modes to execute embedded software: - S.SUPER - S.NON SUPER mode (also named user mode). - The different modes provide restricted access priveleges to the memories, and to the MCU perhiperal registers. - If a protected address is accessed by the S.NON_SUPER software, a security interrupt is invoked.

-Illegal address
+M6.2 Illegal address